 - That it runs in the name of “The State of Texas”

-- That it identify, as near as may be, what is to be seized and name or describe, as near as may be, the person, place or thing to be searched;
+- That it identifies, as near as may be, what is to be seized and name or describe, as near as may be, the person, place, or thing to be searched;

-- That it command any peace officer of the proper county to search the person, place, or thing named;
+- That it commands any peace officer of the proper county to search the person, place, or thing named;

 - That it’s dated and signed by the magistrate; and